 On December 18, 2014, the Town entered into a five-year agreement with Fairview Fire and Rescue Association to lease office space at the Fairview Fire Department.
-The lease automatically renews on a yearly basis after the initial term.
-On June 2, 2016, the Town entered into a 4 year agreement to lease a printer.
+The lease automatically renewed on a yearly basis after the initial term.
+This lease was cancelled effective September 30, 2018, when the Town relocated its offices.
+On June 2, 2016, the Town entered into a four-year lease agreement for a printer.
 The Town has the option to buy the printer at fair market value at the end of the lease.
+On July 26, 2018, the Town entered into a five-year lease agreement with Union County Board of Education for office space.
+The lease has an automatic monthly renewal after the initial five year period.

-The annual minimum lease payments as of June 30, 2017, are as follows:
+The annual minimum lease payments as of June 30, 2018, (including the lease entered into after year-end) are as follows: